Bianca Jackson

-Bianca returns to Walford for Whitney's wedding to Callum "Halfway" Highway (Tony Clay) and wakes up in a police cell with Kat after a night out.
-Bianca mentions she has recently been released from prison.
-When Ben Mitchell (Max Bowden) arrives at the venue and reveals the truth about his affair with Callum, Bianca threatens him.
-She then tries to discourage Whitney from marrying Callum but Whitney, albeit doubtful, is determined.
-Whilst at the wedding reception, Bianca witnesses a man giving Tiffany a kiss on the cheek and threatens him to stay away.
-She attempts to make amends with Tiffany, who is upset with her because of her absence and ignoring her for Terry’s children.
-Bianca later reveals to Tiffany that she was arrested and released with an electronic tag which prevented her from returning.
-When Bianca sees Whitney getting drunk at The Queen Vic, she suggests that she attends her honeymoon alone to take her mind off Callum.
-Bianca then arranges a spa day with Tiffany, and when she sees the man from the wedding again, she threatens him to stay away, revealing him to be Tony's son, Leo King (Tom Wells).
-Leo reveals that Bianca inherited his grandmother's money and threatens to hurt Whitney and Tiffany if Bianca does not give him the money.
-After spending time with Sonia and Robbie, Bianca leaves Walford for a holiday with Tiffany.
-Bianca later returns off-screen to console Whitney after she learns Leo, who she has been dating, is Tony's son.
-Bianca and Carol both visit Tiffany in Germany in December 2022, leaving them unable to attend her step-grandmother, Dot Branning’s (June Brown) funeral.
+During her first run on the show, in the 1990s, Bianca was known for her bizarre sense of style, sharp tongue and fiery temper, and her romantic chemistry with established character Ricky Butcher (Sid Owen); the two represent one of the show's most memorable relationships to date, which is best remembered for when Bianca often screams "Rickaaaaaaay!" whenever they argue with each other.
+She has also been featured in many central plot developments such as affairs, feuds, bereavements, family problems, spina bifida and having an abortion.
+Bianca's other storylines have included her relationship with her parents, Carol Jackson (Lindsey Coulson) and David Wicks (Michael French), Ricky, her family, her childhood friend Natalie Evans (Lucy Speed) and her best friend Tiffany Mitchell (Martine McCutcheon).
+Bianca's 1999 departure involved cheating on Ricky when she has an affair with Carol's boyfriend, Dan Sullivan (Craig Fairbrass).
+Since her 2008 return, her storylines have included coping with the discovery that her new fiancé Tony King (Chris Coghill) is a paedophile; remarrying Ricky for a second time; going to prison for assault and theft; dealing with money problems; her friendship with Kat Slater (Jessie Wallace); a romance with Terry Spraggan (Terry Alderton); getting stalked by Tony's son Leo King (Tom Wells); dealing with depression; exploring an ADHD diagnosis; and being kidnapped by Reiss Colwell (Jonny Freeman).

 Creation

 Background

-In his book EastEnders: The First 10 Years: A Celebration, EastEnders scriptwriter Colin Brake describes 1994 as a "historic" year for EastEnders, as in April, a third weekly episode was introduced.
+In his book, EastEnders: The First 10 Years: A Celebration, EastEnders scriptwriter Colin Brake describes 1994 as a "historic" year for EastEnders, as in April, a third weekly episode was introduced.
 Due to the programme's increased frequency, a number of new characters were introduced to the regular cast in the latter part of 1993 and early 1994.
-Among them were the Jackson family, created by Tony McHale: mother Carol (Lindsey Coulson), her four children, Bianca (Patsy Palmer), Robbie (Dean Gaffney), Sonia (Natalie Cassidy), and Billie (Devon Anderson), as well as Carol's partner Alan Jackson (Howard Antony).
+Among them were the Jackson family, created by Tony McHale: mother, Carol (Lindsey Coulson), her four children, Bianca (Patsy Palmer), the oldest, Robbie (Dean Gaffney), Sonia (Natalie Cassidy), and Billie (Devon Anderson), the youngest, as well as Carol's partner, Alan Jackson (Howard Antony).
 Though Carol and Alan were not initially married in the serial, and though Alan was only the biological father of Billie, the whole family took on Alan's surname.
 It later transpired that David Wicks (Michael French) was Bianca's father.
 Various members of the family began to appear sporadically from November 1993 onwards, but in episodes that aired early in 1994, the Jacksons moved from Walford Towers, a block of flats, to the soap's focal setting of Albert Square.
 Their slow introduction was a deliberate attempt by the programme makers to introduce the whole family over a long period.
 The Jacksons have been described by Brake as a "classic problem family".